Jewish Neo-Aramaic dialect of Urmia: History

 Various Neo-Aramaic dialects were spoken across a wide area from Lake Urmia to Lake Van (in Turkey), down to the plain of Mosul (in Iraq) and back across to Sanandaj (in Iran again).
+This cluster of languages can be split into a few categories based upon location and religion (Christian or Jewish).
+The Jewish Neo-Aramaic dialect of Urmia belongs to the Northeastern cluster of Jewish Neo-Aramaic.

-There are two major dialect clusters of Urmi Jewish Neo-Aramaic.
+There are two major dialect clusters of The Jewish Neo-Aramaic dialect of Urmia.
 The northern cluster of dialects centered on Urmia and Salmas in West Azerbaijan province of Iran, and extended into the Jewish villages of Van Province, Turkey.
 The southern cluster of dialects was focused on the town of Mahabad and villages just south of Lake Urmia.
 The dialects of the two clusters are intelligible to one another, and most of the differences are due to receiving loanwords from different languages: Standard Persian, Kurdish and Turkish languages especially.